-This article describes how to send emails in workflows with dynamic images.
-Sometimes, it happens that e-Mail programs do not resolve inserted dynamic images correctly.
+This article describes how to send emails with dynamic images for emails.
+Sometimes, it happens that e-Mail programs do not resolve inserted dynamic images correctly when they are embedded.
 With our DocumentsCorePack [Insert as Picture-Link]-field you can solve this problem.

 First, open a template or create a new one with the email content.
 Then insert the dynamic image into the document.

 There are two different ways to insert dynamic images in a Word Template:

 Then the picture will be inserted in the email content as a picture.
 This is set in Word as default.
 Sometimes it happens, that email programs do not resolve these pictures correctly when sent.

 With the “Insert as Picture-Link-Field”-functionality users are able to insert a picture directly from a link that is stored in any CRM-field!
 Available for DocumentsCorePack v5.97 and higher.
 Click here to download and test it.
 For more information on how to insert a Picture-Link-Field to your template please click here for a step-by-step description.
 Please note, that the recipient needs to access the picture externally.